-- 18. I am aware of safe technology use in the classroom and other working spaces, including appropriate supervision of learners, as outlined in the school online safety policy. - 19.
-I have read and understood the school online safety policy which covers expectations for learners regarding mobile technology and social media. - 20.
-I will promote online safety with the learners in my care and will help them to develop a responsible attitude to safety online, system use and to the content they access or create by: - exploring online safety principles as part of an embedded and progressive curriculum and reinforcing safe behaviour whenever technology is used on site. - creating a safe environment where learners feel comfortable to say what they feel, without fear of getting into trouble and/or be judged for talking about something which happened to them online. - involving the Designated Safeguarding Leads (DSL) Rachel Hately and Carly Adams or a deputy Emma Barnett or Ellie East as part of planning online safety lessons or activities to ensure support is in place for any learners who may be impacted by the content. - make informed decisions to ensure any online safety resources used with learners is appropriate. - 21.
-I will report any filtering breaches (such as access to illegal, inappropriate or harmful material) to the DSL in line with the school's online safety policy.

-22. I will respect copyright and intellectual property rights; I will obtain appropriate permission to use content, and if videos, images, text or music are protected, I will not copy, share or distribute or use them.
+- 17. I am aware of safe technology use in the classroom and other working spaces, including appropriate supervision of learners. - 18.
+I will promote online safety with the learners in my care and will help them to develop a responsible attitude to safety online, system use and to the content they access or create by: - exploring online safety principles as part of an embedded and progressive curriculum and reinforcing safe behaviour whenever technology is used on site. - creating a safe environment where learners feel comfortable to say what they feel, without fear of getting into trouble and/or be judged for talking about something which happened to them online. - involving the Designated Safeguarding Leads (DSL) Rachel Hately and Carly Adams or a deputy Emma Barnett or Ellie East as part of planning online safety lessons or activities to ensure support is in place for any learners who may be impacted by the content. - make informed decisions to ensure any online safety resources used with learners is appropriate. - 19.
+I will report any filtering breaches (such as access to illegal, inappropriate or harmful material) to the DSL immediately. - 20.
+I will respect copyright and intellectual property rights; I will obtain appropriate permission to use content, and if videos, images, text or music are protected, I will not copy, share or distribute or use them.